| |

 The following format is

-examination - marks will be deducted when the work is not clear
+examination.
+Marks will be deducted when the work is not clear

-enough to be seen and marked:
+enough to be seen:

 -

-Start of video
+Start of

-tape: The student acknowledges the washing of hands,
+video recording: The student acknowledges the washing of hands,

 "I have washed my hands before starting."